MartinT81/WeatherTop/README.md

 Sign Up - Via signup page, stacked segment form signup.html. login - Via login page again stacked segment form login.html.
-New station - Can be created via the stacked segment form at the bottem of the dashboard, addstation.html
+New station - Can be created via the stacked segment form at the bottom of the dashboard, addstation.html

 Members can create and delete stations and readings from their dashboard.
-Upon entering a station a sumary of the latest readings will be displayed and when new readings are entered they will display as the latest readings.
+Upon entering a station a summary of the latest readings will be displayed and when new readings are entered they will display as the latest readings.
 Stations are displayed alphabetically.

 Line 22 - controllers/Dashboard.java "Collections.sort(stations, Comparator.comparing(Station::getName, String.CASE_INSENSITIVE_ORDER));"